Prepare a Red Hat-based virtual machine for Azure

 Installing the WALinuxAgent package removes the NetworkManager and NetworkManager-gnome packages if they weren't already removed in step 3.

-The Azure Linux Agent can automatically configure swap space by using the local resource disk that is attached to the virtual machine after the virtual machine is provisioned on Azure.
-Note that the local resource disk is a temporary disk and that it might be emptied if the virtual machine is deprovisioned.
-After you install the Azure Linux Agent in the previous step, modify the following parameters in /etc/waagent.conf appropriately:
+The Azure Linux agent can automatically configure swap space by using the local resource disk that's attached to the VM after the VM is provisioned on Azure.
+The local resource disk is a temporary disk and it might be emptied if the VM is deprovisioned.
+After you install the Azure Linux agent in the previous step, modify the following parameters in /etc/waagent.conf appropriately:

 ResourceDisk.Format=y